MrNothing/Consciousness/README.md

 What we call feelings could be our consciousness’ representation of our objective function.
 A way for our system to attach labels or ‘meaning’ to our past experiences.
 The brain also uses emotions to optimize data, strong emotions can remain longer in memory while most every day events are not stored.
 # An algorithmic model
 Examples of reinforcement learning based probabilistic models have shown some ability to display human like behaviours, but they require astronomical amounts of data and computing power on simplified systems.
 Why is that?
 Searching the entire spectrum of the universe for a solution is bound to have a very high cost in computing power.
-Convolutions have shown that injecting hard coded logic to reduce the dimensionality of the problem can lead to tremendous results. (cite yann lecun)
+Convolutions have shown that injecting hard coded logic to reduce the dimensionality of the problem can lead to tremendous results.
+(TODO: cite yann lecun)
 Nature itself used a similar approach on our brains: our cortex, is a ‘simpler’ system that includes basic pattern matching systems (fear, hunger, motor skills etc…).
-Then we have the neocortex, a more complex system that includes our ability to reason. (cite book: thousand brains of intelligence)
+Then we have the neocortex, a more complex system that includes our ability to reason.
+(TODO cite book: thousand brains of intelligence)
 - A core made of hardcoded rules.
 An amount of handmade rules and biases about our world will be injected to our system.
 They will then be fine-tuned using data from our world.
 - A perception system.